CyberVein-official/AuctionSmartContract/README.md

 Development direction: We will have a simple public auction contract.
 You can use this as a reference to create more types of auction models and output more auction smart contracts, making our CROSS more interesting and interactive!

+This warehouse provides a simple auction contract for your reference

 CROSS Auction Smart Contract
 - Guide to the auction